Games & Quizzes

 /spəˈsifik/

-Precise; particular; just about that thing. medicine or remedy effective in treating particular disease.
+clearly defined or identified. medicine or remedy effective in treating particular disease.

 /ikˈsīdəd/